 Mary’s treatment plan at the Ann B. Barshinger Cancer Institute included a bilateral mastectomy, reconstructive surgery, and chemotherapy.
-She was grateful for the opportunity to have DIEP flap reconstruction performed locally at Lancaster General Hospital by a Penn Medicine surgeon with extensive expertise in the procedure.
+She was grateful for the opportunity to have DIEP flap reconstructive surgery.

-A nurse herself, Mary praised the care she received by nurses at LG Health.
+A nurse herself, Mary praised the care she received by nurses at Lancaster General Health.